Integral models of Shimura varieties with parahoric level structure, II: Local models and embeddings

 Indeed, since $\ti K/K$ is tame, $\Res_{\ti K/K}\GL(\La_0\otimes_{\Z_p}\ti K)$ splits over the tame extension $\ti K/K$ and the two sides in this identification lead to two -a priori different- constructions as in \cite{Levin}.
 However, the isomorphism (\ref{natural644}) above gives an identification between the two possible definitions for the local model $\rM_{\Res_{\O_{\ti K}/\O_F}\GL(\La_0\otimes_{\Z_p}\O_{\ti K}),\ti\mu'}$.
 A similar comment applies to the local model $\rM_{ \Res_{\O_{\ti K}/\O_F}(H_0\otimes_{\Z_p} \O_{\ti K}),\ti\mu}$.} \end{Remark}

-\begin{para} Let $\La$ be any $\O_{K}$-lattice in a finite dimensional $K$-vector space $V$ and $K/F$ a finite extension.
+\begin{para}For $S$ an $R$-algebra and $V$ a module over $S$, we write $V^{(R)}$ for the $R$-module obtained by restriction of structure.
+Let $\La$ be any $\O_{K}$-lattice in a finite dimensional $K$-vector space $V$ and $K/F$ a finite extension.
 (We will eventually apply this to $K$ replaced by $\ti K$, to connect with the previous set-up.)
 Consider the natural homomorphism

 of group schemes over $\O_F$.
-In the target, $\La$ is viewed as an $\O_F$-lattice by restriction of scalars from $\O_{K}$.
 We can easily see that this is a closed immersion by writing down the equations giving this morphism.
 Consider a geometric minuscule cocharacter $\mu$ of $ \Res_{K/F} \GL(V)$ with reflex field $E$.

 \begin{prop} There is a closed immersion

 equivariant for the homomorphism (\ref{BCimm}) above which extends the natural morphism between Grassmannians on the generic fibers. \end{prop}

 \begin{proof} Lift $\La$ to a finite free $\O_0[u]$-module $\underline{\La}$ and consider the smooth affine group scheme $\underline{\mathcal {GL}}=\GL(\underline{\La})$ over $\O_0[u]$.
 This is the $\O_0[u]$-group scheme associated to $\GL(\La)$ and the extension $K/F$ as in \S \ref{para:Levin2}.
 Write $\underline{\mathcal {GL}}_F$ for the group scheme of linear automorphisms of $\underline{\La}$ considered as a $\O_F[v]$-module by restriction of scalars by $\O_F[v]\to \O_0[u]$, $v\mapsto E(u)+\pi_F$.
 The group scheme $\underline{\mathcal {GL}}_F$ is split reductive over $\O_F[u]$ and so the local model $\rM_{\GL(\La ), \mu}$ above is naturally a closed subscheme of ${\rm Fl}_{\underline{\mathcal {GL}}_F}^{v-\pi_F}$.
 Here, ${\rm Fl}_{\underline{\mathcal {GL}}_F}^{v-\pi_F}$ is defined by applying the definition in \S \ref{para:Levin1} with $K=F$.
 We will show that there is a map